Still Lewd, Crude, Rude—and Viewed

 The renewed vitality of South Park is a rare bit of good news for Comedy Central, which has been reeling from the loss of its late-night murderer’s row of Jon Stewart, Stephen Colbert, Samantha Bee and John Oliver.
 Larry Wilmore’s Nightly Show, which replaced the Colbert Report in 2015, was canceled over the summer.

-It is also a welcome relief for parent company Viacom, which has been in the news for a bruising boardroom battle for control of a company whose cable networks have been suffering from a combination of eroding ratings, lower revenue, downward earnings and its lowest stock price since the recession..
+It is also a welcome relief for parent company Viacom, which has been in the news for a bruising boardroom battle for control of a company whose cable networks have been suffering from a combination of eroding ratings, lower revenue, downward earnings and record low stock prices.

 Flexing Its Muscle